-Keep in mind your domain name should be unique, simple, easy to remember, easy to type and shouldn’t contain hyphens, numbers or weird misspellings.
+Keep in mind your domain name should be unique, simple, easy to remember, easy to type and shouldn’t contain hyphens, numbers or weird mis-spellings.
 Additionally, the best domain name extension is either .com or .net.

 Once you’ve chosen a domain name, it’s time to check if the domain name is available.
 You can do this using the tool below:

-Choose a Hosting Company
+2. Choose a Hosting Company

-If you already purchased your domain name, you need to point your DNS Namerservers to Bluehost.
-This is very easy and you should find info on how to do this in the help pages of the company you purchased the domain name through.
+If you already purchased your domain name from somewhere else, you need to point your Nameservers to Bluehost.
+This is easy and you should find info on how to do this in the help pages of the company you purchased the domain name through.

-Decide on a Blogging Platform
+3. Decide on a Blogging Platform

-Migrating from platform to platform is a pain even with the help of a plug in.
+Migrating from platform to platform is a pain even with the help of a plugin.
 If your site is comprehensive when you make the switch, it’s an even bigger pain.
-If you’re serious about blogging and eventually making an income from it, then my best recommendation is WordPress.
+If you’re serious about blogging and eventually making an income from it, then my best recommendation is start with WordPress.

 I started one of my sites on another platform and I made only a few dollars here and there no matter how hard I worked.
 However, once I switched over to WordPress and started making use of the valuable tools available, my income skyrocketed.
 Even the most technology challenged individual can create a blog via WordPress.

-You can install WordPress from the cPanel of your hosting platform with just one click.
+You can install WordPress on the cPanel of your hosting platform with just one click.
 If you sign up for Bluehost and have any questions along the way, I can also help you.
 Read on for a step by step guide to install WordPress.

-Step by Step Guide to Install Your WordPress Blog on Bluehost
+4. Step by Step Guide to Install Your WordPress Blog on Bluehost